filiph/filiphnet/src/text/pages/How to playtest a video game.md

 When providing gameplay feedback, always be aware of your own expectations, and make them known to the developer.

-An early playtest game doesn't yet have the chance to express the "promise", the genre, the intended gameplay, that it brings to the table.
+An early playtest game doesn't yet have the chance to express the "promise," the genre, the intended gameplay, that it brings to the table.
 So it's quite possible for you to pick up a playtest and go "nice, I'm going to enjoy this Action RPG" when in fact you're playing a tactical simulation.
 This can lead to confusion and frustration.

 It's like chomping into a delicious-looking apple pie only to realize it's a meat pie.
 Both recipes are delicious, but your expectation wreaks havoc on the experience.
 Always tell the developer if your expectation about the game (from the Steam page, for example) didn't meet reality.

 ## Understand the goal of the playtest

 Game development is all about testing hypotheses.
 At first, they can be technical.
-It's like people in the early 1990's hypothesizing that a personal computer could run realtime 3D graphics at acceptable framerates.
+It's like people in the early 1990's hypothesizing that a personal computer could run real-time 3D graphics at acceptable frame rates.
 Only after they (Looking Glass Studios and id Software) corroborated this technical hypothesis could they start figuring out how to make a game from this technology (*Ultima Underworld* and *Doom*, respectively).

 ![[ultima-underworld.jpg]]

-A lot of the times, the game developer's hypothesis will be revolving around the concept of fun.
+A lot of the time, the game developer's hypothesis will be revolving around the concept of fun.

 - Hypothesis: this new mechanic will be fun to play with.
 - Hypothesis: adding this feature will increase depth without sacrificing fun.